 Loss of Water Pressure

-We’ve written about low water pressure in an RV before, but one thing we didn’t mention specifically in that post was the possibility of air in the plumbing system being the cause of low water pressure.
+We’ve written about low water pressure in an RV before, but one thing we didn’t specifically mention in that post was the possibility that air in the plumbing system could be causing it.
+If you’ve noticed a loss of water pressure in your RV, you may have air in your water lines.

 Water Hammer Noise

+Air in a plumbing system often manifests as a pounding noise.
+This can usually be attributed to something known as “water hammer”.
+Water hammer can occur in any plumbing system where water-supply valves control water flow.
 So if you’ve got noises coming from your pipes, it’s possible that you have air in your water lines.

 Sputtering Water